-Cartman blinked at him.
-"Okay," he said indifferently as he turned and began walking forward again.
+Cartman blinked.
+"Okay," he said indifferently as he turned away and resumed walking.
 "Come on, Jew, let's just bury this thing already.
-I don't feel like hearing you bitch about how your mom went apeshit on you because you were just two minutes late for your gay little curfew.
-I'm sure if that happened, it would somehow be my fucking fault, as usual…"
+I don't feel like hearing you bitch about how your mom went apeshit on you because you were two minutes late for your gay little curfew.
+I'm sure it would somehow be my fucking fault, as usual…"

 Kyle rolled his eyes, but he kept his mouth shut and allowed Cartman to go on with his stupid rant.
 When he finally finished, Kyle looked at him again and asked, out of nowhere, "Dude, where is your mom, by the way?"

-Cartman, taken aback by the question, stared back at Kyle for a moment before shrugging and casually replying, "I dunno, probably in an alley somewhere giving some black guy a hand job."
+Cartman, taken aback, stared at Kyle for a moment before shrugging and casually replying, "I dunno, probably in an alley somewhere giving some black guy a hand job."

 "Oh," Kyle said, since he wasn't exactly sure how else to respond to that.
 He decided to change the subject.
 "Uh… this spot seems good."